rbdl/rbdl-toolkit/README.md

 [wiki](https://github.com/ORB-HD/rbdl-toolkit/wiki) articles describing the architechture of the application.

-At this point RBDL-Toolkit only supports loading and displaying luamodels!
+RBDL-Toolkit now supports loading and displaying of lua and urdf models!

 # How to get this software